It may be something which fills you with dread, but bleeding a radiator is actually quite simple and something you can do yourself

-If you are keen to try it yourself just follow these five steps carefully:
+If you need to bleed a radiator just follow these five steps carefully.

 Fit the key in to the groove of the valve that is at the top of your radiator.
 Have a rag ready underneath to catch any drips.
 Use the other rag to protect your hands or just wear suitable gloves.
 Then, slowly twist anti-clockwise.
 You will begin to hear a hissing which is the sound of the air escaping.

 Listen for escaping air - As the air escapes, the water will rise to the top of the radiator.
 As soon as water starts to escape, shut the valve straight away.
 Then repeat this process as you need to on the remaining radiators.